wpswings/subscriptions-for-woocommerce/README.txt

 == Frequently Asked Questions ==

-= Does Subscriptions for WooCommerce plugins support recurring payment for a subscription-type product? =
+= Does the Subscriptions for WooCommerce plugin support recurring payments for a subscription-type product? =

 Yes, Admin needs to configure compatible WooCommerce subscription payment gateways like Stripe, PayPal, Mollie, Authorize.net & more to support recurring payments on your site.